nx2177/123456/README.md

 Each agent operates independently with its own LLM interface.
 The system aggregates scores from all agents to produce a final score.

+This system is designed with a fully decoupled, modular architecture where:

+- Each agent operates independently with its own LLM handler
+- No shared base classes or inheritance is used
+- LLM interfaces can be easily replaced per agent
+- Agents have clear, well-defined inputs and outputs
+- Each agent encapsulates its own LLM logic

+This mimics real-world asynchronous collaboration between different intelligent components, as if each agent is a separate entity with its own brain.

 ## Architecture

 ![64a8eee158e3d15ab80b02f189ece38](https://github.com/user-attachments/assets/f4ab136b-2faf-45e2-a8f8-50ebb1acc716)

+### Multi-agent Scoring System:

+The system consists of four independent agents:

+1. **Agent A (Resume Parser)**: Extracts structured information from a plain text resume.
+2. **Agent B (Technical Skill Scorer)**: Evaluates how well the resume's technical skills match the job requirements.
+3. **Agent C (Experience Relevance Scorer)**: Assesses the relevance of the candidate's work experience.
+4. **Agent D (Soft Skills Scorer)**: Evaluates the candidate's soft skills.

+Each agent operates independently with its own LLM interface.
+The system aggregates scores from all agents to produce a final score.

 This system is designed with a fully decoupled, modular architecture where: